18F/site-scanning/docs/INSTALL.md

 - Run a scan to get some data with `cf run-task scanner-ui /app/scan_engine.sh`

-You should now be able to go to the URLs given to you at the end of the deploy script to see the API in action.
+You should now be able to go to the URLs given to you at the end of the deploy script to see the UI/API in action.

 ### CI/CD Config